EpicGamesExt/BlenderTools/docs/main/contributing/development.md

 #bpy.ops.send2ue.start_rpc_servers()
 ```

+In most cases you can get away with running `dev_helpers.reload_addon_source_code`, which reloads very fast and any
+stack traces get linked back to the repo code.

+However, the true test is running `dev_helpers.reload_addon_zips` this actually zips up the code and installs the
+addons.
+You will need to do this if you are testing features that rely on properties in the addon preferences.

+`bpy.ops.send2ue.start_rpc_servers()` Ensures that both unreal and blender rpc servers are running.
+This is needed if
+you want to run the unittests on the open app instances.

 ## Code Structure

 This is how the addon code is structured.
 You will see this primary file and folder structure in each of the addons.